sabondlovu/Car-Sales-Case-Study/README.md

 2. Objectives
 - The primary goals of this analysis were to identify:

-- Which car makes and models generate the most revenue.
+- Which car makes and models generate the most revenue?

 - The relationship between vehicle price, mileage, and year of manufacture.